 Similar to the “Good Lie” / “Bad Lie” and Hit Fairway when in the first cut of rough, the key is to be consistent and pragmatic.
 Every input you log will have an effect one way or the other on another aspect of your game.

-If you feel you will better be served from a game-improvement standpoint by counting first cut of rough off the tee a fairway hit and a fringe hit a putting opportunity, so be it.
+If you feel you will be better served from a game-improvement standpoint by counting first cut of rough off the tee as a fairway hit and a fringe hit a putting opportunity, so be it.
 If you prefer to go by the letter of the law — in the fairway/on the green or not — so be it.
 Your output will be impacted somewhat however you decide to enter your information.

 If you have further questions about SwingU Versus, please email us at firstname.lastname@example.org.